Sting Me

 "Sting Me" is a song by American rock band the Black Crowes.
-It is the opening track on the band's second studio album, The Southern Harmony and Musical Companion, and was released in 1992 as its second commercial single.
+It is the opening track on the band's second studio album, The Southern Harmony and Musical Companion, and was released in August 1992 as its second commercial single.
 The song reached number one on the US Billboard Album Rock Tracks chart, where it remained for two weeks, and was the second of four singles from the album to top the Album Rock chart.
 A music video was also filmed for the song, featuring the band performing at a marijuana legalization rally.